Athanasius/miggy-ircbot/README.md

+**NB: This project is now deprecated.
+See instead the Python/Limnoria-based version of this bot at https://github.com/Athanasius/miggy-py-ircbot**

 A generic IRC bot, originally for running ^Lumi^ in #starcitizen on QuakeNet.
 As such some of the older features may seem esoteric.